silverstripe/cwp/docs/en/04_Performance_Guide/01_Caching.md

 Your site will only be suitable for static caching if there is no dynamic content on the site, including user login and forms.

-If you have a dynamic area of your site but still wish to use some static caching, you can statically cache parts of your site and leave other parts uncached.
+If you have a dynamic area of your site, but still wish to use some static caching, you can statically cache parts of your site and leave other parts uncached.
 You could investigate caching your most popular or busy pages while leaving the others to be generated on request.
 This is the most common implementation of static caching.